trickyck/ba-dnd-adventures/_posts/2025-06-27-welcome-to-the-knights-of-realms.md

 </div>
 </div>

-You watched as the riders left with the wagons and the dead hobgoblins starting to attract flies.
+You watched as the riders left with the wagons and the dead hobgoblins started to attract flies.
 You stripped the corpses of anything worth keeping and found a curious amulet.
 It was embossed with the symbol of a dragon, matching the blaze on the shields of the hobgoblins.

 Returning to the road, you found a young half-orc clearing the signs of the ambush.
 A tense moment ensued before Corvis the Ranger recognised the newcomer as Thuramarsh, an acquaintance he had met over a meal of venison, some time ago.